 The bathroom was very nice too.
 The toilet was separate from the shower and vanity, which is always nice especially when you are sharing a room.
-The vanity section could be open to the rest of the room or closed off with a curtain, so you could watch tv while doing your makeup, if you wanted to.
+The vanity section could be open to the rest of the room or closed off with a curtain, so you could watch tv while doing your makeup if you wanted to.
 The bed was very comfortable, perfect for a siesta.

 The hotel also has a small restaurant on the first floor.
 They serve what they call the brown bag breakfast, which includes fancy breads with artisan jams and honey.
 They also had fresh squeezed orange juice.
 It was a nice way to start the morning.
 If you are hungry for more, there is a menu with eggs and other items that you can order.

 Then we were off to the Guggenheim.
-We had already admired the architecture from our hotel room, but before we went in we had to check out the cat plant sculpture outside the museum.
+We had already admired the architecture from our hotel room, but before we went in we had to check out the dog plant sculpture outside the museum.
 It is huge and you can’t get a sense of its size until you stand next to it.

 Also in the atrium was one of my favorite exhibits in the museum.
-At first it just looks like some light display on the wall, but you must go closer.
+At first, it just looks like some light display on the wall, but you must go closer.
 You can actually go through it.
 On one side the lights are red and the other blue.
 It’s not just lights, they spell words.
 It is almost mesmerizing and at times it made you feel like you were moving when you weren’t.
 The artist is Jenny Holzer.

 We were also very happy to see an exhibit from Richard Serra.
 We first became fans of Serra during our visit to DIA in Beacon last year.
 I love that his art is so interactive.
 You walk into each piece and you don’t know what is around the corner.
 There was a very informative video at the end of the exhibit.

 We also enjoyed the Andy Warhol exhibit (which is only there until October 2, 2016).
 It is a lot different than his works that I have seen at MOMA.
 “Shadows” is 102 similar but different canvas paintings hung side by side.
 There are a lot of different bright colors.
 You enter and your eyes follow the paintings around the large room.

 As can be expected with contemporary art, some exhibits we just didn’t get or like, but overall the museum is definitely worth a visit.
-We had about two hours to spend at the museum, which was almost enough time to see everything.
+We had about two hours to spend at the museum, which was almost enough time to see all the Guggenheim Bilbao highlights.
 Then we had time for pintxos before our aqua wellness appointment back at Hotel Miro.

 We started in the steam room and then moved to the jacuzzi.
 Then it was time to hit the shower.
-It was one that had the rain shower head but also sprayed you from the wall.
+It had a rain shower head but also sprayed you from the wall.
 It was almost like a human car wash.
 After the shower, we had a little time to relax and enjoy some tea in the lounge chairs.
 It was a very relaxing experience.

 I should add that by the time we had to head to the airport, the weather had totally cleared and the sun was out.
 Talk about bad timing!
 Well, we still enjoyed our one day in Bilbao and I hope to come back.

-No financial compensation was received, but Hotel Miro did offer a discount on our stay and complimentary tickets to the Guggenheim.
+No financial compensation was received, but Hotel Miro Bilbao did offer a discount on our stay and complimentary tickets to the Guggenheim.
 As always, opinions are my own.